Truck Accident Lawyer

 Truck driving can be a very stressful job at times.
 Some truck drivers may smoke while they are behind the wheel to reduce some of that stress.
 However, they have to remove one of their hands to hold the cigarette and take their eyes off the road while lighting them up, which can increase the risk of collisions.

 If you were injured in a truck accident caused by a distracted driver, you may be eligible for compensation.
-It’s in your best interest to schedule an appointment with a skilled truck accident lawyer Houston, TX relies on to discuss the details of your case.
+It’s in your best interest to schedule an appointment with a skilled truck accident lawyer to discuss the details of your case.